UVM Shadowing Program: Information for Alumni & Parent Hosts

 - Write a blog post about their shadowing day for the company website

-- Give a student or Generation Z perspective in a marketing meeting
+- Provide a student or Generation Z perspective in a marketing meeting

 - Help set up or break down an event